collapsed-stacks/startups/questions/11381/consequences-of-converting-an-s-corp-to-a-c-corp.md

 - tagged: `taxes`, `s-corporation`, `c-corporation`
 - score: 1

-<p>I'm trying to decide whether to to incorporate my company as a C-Corp or an S-Corp.
+I'm trying to decide whether to to incorporate my company as a C-Corp or an S-Corp.
 I've got a very successful iOS app bringing in substantial revenue already, and I'd like to start hiring a few other developers to expand the app and develop a sequel.
-It sounds like a C-Corp is what I'm aiming for in the long term, but an S-Corp sounds more ideal in the short term. </p>
+It sounds like a C-Corp is what I'm aiming for in the long term, but an S-Corp sounds more ideal in the short term.

-<p>It's been implied to me that it's possible to start as an S-Corp for a while, and then become a C-Corp if and when we start looking for investors. </p>
+It's been implied to me that it's possible to start as an S-Corp for a while, and then become a C-Corp if and when we start looking for investors.

-<p>I'm wondering, what are the consequences of such a move?
+I'm wondering, what are the consequences of such a move?
 Upon converting the S to a C, would it work exactly as if it had been a C-Corp all along?
-Or would there be some lasting impact, positive or negative, from having spent some time as an S-Corp?</p>
+Or would there be some lasting impact, positive or negative, from having spent some time as an S-Corp?

 ## Answer 11382